oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 Prepare a Server with OS
 ------------------------

-Get a dedicated physical or virtual server with at least 4Gb RAM with the CentOS v8 installed.
+Get a dedicated physical or virtual server with at least 4Gb RAM with the Oracle Linux v8 installed.
 Ensure that you can run processes as a *root* user or user with *sudo* permissions.

 Environment Setup